badmintoncryer/cloud-duck/README.md

 ### Add user to the Cognito User Pool

-You can add a user to the Cognito User Pool with the following command.
+Add a user to the Cognito User Pool with the following command.

 ```sh
 aws cognito-idp admin-create-user \